hendrix/hendrix/docs/index.md

 * Being more feature-rich instead of more lightweight
 * Being implemented more fully instead of more simply
-* Adopting an agnosticism about WSGI and web applications
+* Adopting an agnosticism about the status of WSGI and web applications as network services

 More about the hendrix philosophy [here](philosophy.md).